 - Food and Agriculuture – it’s time for change

 - A Vision for a Compassionate World

-Leaflets cost 4p each to print and weigh 5 grams; 36p for the set (45g).
+Leaflets cost 5p each to print and weigh 5 grams; 45p for the set of 9 (45g).

-Please add 32p towards UK postage for a single booklet or a set of leaflets, or calculate the weight, adding 30 grams for packing, and find the postage cost from the Royal Mail Pricefinder.
-Two booklets will go in a ‘large letter’ for 51p, and up to 10 for £1.11; Overseas postage is about £1 for one booklet plus 30p per booklet thereafter.
+Please add 66p towards UK postage for a single booklet or a set of leaflets, or calculate the weight, adding 30 grams for packing, and find the postage cost from the Royal Mail Pricefinder.
+(Postage shown as at Jan’21).

 Contact us for trade terms or for distribution on stalls.